ckti/Wan2GP/README.md

 --server-name name : default (localhost) : Gradio server name\
 --open-browser : open automatically Browser when launching Gradio Server\
 --lock-config : prevent modifying the video engine configuration from the interface\
+--lock-model : prevent selecting a different model than the default model\
 --share : create a shareable URL on huggingface so that your server can be accessed remotely\
 --multiple-images : allow the users to choose multiple images as different starting points for new videos\
 --compile : turn on pytorch compilation\